Custom Parametric Models

 ParamRF provides two field specifiers: field and param.
 For parameters, param allows the following:

-• Constraints can be specified that are inherent to the model and will always be enforced
+• Specifying parameter constraints that are inherent to the model

 The code below demonstrates this by extending the previous class, while constraining C to be only positive and defining the capacitance in terms of picofarads (pF) instead of farads (F):